This post may contain affiliate links. Please read our disclosure policy.

 top view of four chicken breasts in sauce with green onions and sesame seeds

-This Asian chili chicken breast recipe is delicious with sautéed or cooked veggies.
+This dish is delicious with sautéed or roasted veggies.
 Serve this recipe with foods like broccoli and squash, different types of rice, rice noodles, zoodles, and more.
 Here are some ideas:

 top view of 3 chicken breasts with asian chili glaze in a yellow skillet